Henry229/CA_T2A2_webserver/README.md

 # API Web server for HR management
-## The purpose of the Application
+## R1 - The purpose of the Application
 The HR management system is used as an important tool for strategic personnel management.
 It is an integrated HR management system that helps effective decision-making through integrated data management.
 Support performance management of each employee and increase employee satisfaction.<br>Therefore, the HR department is intended to manage all employees in the company effectively.
 You can see at a glance the wages, job positions, dates of employment, and departments of workers.
 When a request to create, modify, or delete an employee from the frontend page of HR management system, each API in this application can manipulate the employee's data in the database.<br>
 This application is accessible only to staffs working at the HR department.
 This is because there is sensitive private information of workers.

 ----
 <br>

-## Why is it a problem that needs solving?
+## R2 -Why is it a problem that needs solving?
 A company that manages employees will have a demand to manage employees efficiently.
 There is a need for a management system that allows employees to focus on their work, such as employee's department movement, current salary, and current department.<br>
 Without such a system, it becomes very difficult to respond when creating next year's budget, creating new departments, or eliminating existing departments.<br> Therefore, this application is needed for CEO or staff in the HR department to make decisions quickly and manage employees efficiently.

 ----
 <br>

-## Why have you chosen this database system.
+## R3 - Why have you chosen this database system.
 What are the drawbacks compared to others?
 <br>
 The most important characteristic of using a database to create a system is that it manages structured data.
 Data can be organised in columns such as 'ID' and 'password', sorted by some criteria, and filtered.
 Therefore, using the database to create this application is because adding/updating/deleting/retrieving data is more structured and faster.
 Among them, the reason RDB such as PostgreSQL was selected is that it is very suitable for the main database for providing service.
 In addition, <u>all the schema and db models of this application are fixed and will be used within the HR dapartment, so it does not need extremely high speed.</u>
 <br><br>